bitjungle/PygameTemplate/README.md

 # PygameTemplate

- A pygame template to get my students quickly up and running
+A pygame template to get my students quickly up and running.